 The British Shorthair cat is one of the oldest English cat breeds; it is gentle, calm, and quiet.
-Because some of these cats have a gorgeous blue coat, this breed is often known as the British Blue.
+Because some of these cats have gorgeous blue coats, this breed is often known as British Blue.
 The breed gets along well with children, other cats, dogs, and almost every other pet you may have.
 They are well-known for their patience and tolerance.

 The Cymric is a long-haired version of the Manx cat, which is known for not having a tail.
 This breed is also a competent hunter that can serve as a watch cat or security cat for its owners.